Vince-0/AdventuresInAICoding2/README.md

 A continuation from [Adventures In AI Coding](https://github.com/Vince-0/AdventuresInAICoding) where I created [BTCNMAN](https://github.com/Vince-0/btcnman) using [Augment Code](https://www.augmentcode.com/).

-## For fun
+## Put out the vibe
 I saw [ThreeJS](https://threejs.org/) web games from [Pieter](https://x.com/levelsio): [Fly game](fly.pieter.com) and [2025 Vibe Coding Gae Jam](https://jam.pieter.com/).
-I wanted to try put out the vibe.

 This probably took way more time than it should but I had some fun tinkering with it and it sat in a folder for a long while before putting up a demo.

-I didn't use any development processes like unit testing, GitHub workflows or design documentation, I just vibed with a [task list](https://github.com/Vince-0/smash-bors/blob/76dd1b421659ffb7766d628d22811e4cd46d2d44/.augment/augment-tasklist).
+I didn't use any development processes like unit testing, GitHub workflows or design documentation.

+I just vibed with a [task list](https://github.com/Vince-0/smash-bors/blob/76dd1b421659ffb7766d628d22811e4cd46d2d44/.augment/augment-tasklist).
+By listing tasks for features, physics, gameplay, visual and infrastructure code, I moved tasks to complete status once I had manually tested the implementations.

 Augment Code pulled in open assets like: